microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 >Note: You will need to update the SpectatorView prefab's 'User Ip Address' field to your HoloLens's IPAddress for the SpectatorView.Android and SpectatorView.iOS scenes when building these examples.

+## Customizing UI

+Spectator View contains some ability for customizing UI.
+For more information, see [here](../src/SpectatorView.Unity/Assets/SpectatorView/Scripts/UI/README.md).

 ## Troubleshooting

 ### __Issue:__ DirectoryNotFoundException: Could not find a part of the path "*.asmdef"